jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 _NOTE:_

 * _If exec is called multiple times, the invocation for `app1` might use `app-oneA` and `app-oneB` node due to cluster loadbalancing._
 * _A JBoss EAP will deny the invocation of unsecured methods of `appOne`/`appTwo` since security is enabled but the method does not include @Roles.
-You need to set 'default-missing-method-permissions-deny-access = false' for the `ejb3` subsystem within the domain profile "ha" and "default" to allow the method invocation.
-See the install-domain.cli script._
+You need to set `default-missing-method-permissions-deny-access = false` for the `ejb3` subsystem within the domain profile `ha` and `default` to allow the method invocation.
+See the `install-domain.cli` script._

 Access the JSF application inside the main-application